Last Update: 11/4/18

 This is especially true for our part of the country.
 The hotel business is a very big business here in South Florida.
 After all, Florida is the top travel destination in the world.
 It’s also a growing business in today’s economy.
 More and more hotels are built each year in Miami, Palm Beach, and other parts of South Florida to meet a growing hotel room demand, which exceeds 95 Million tourists a year.

 From the perspective of the hotels, it’s critical that the guests enjoy their stay, so that they will not only return but also recommend the hotel to their friends and family.
 The industry conducts a lot of research to learn how to better serve its guests and make the guests’ stay safe and enjoyable.
 See, “How Big Data And Analytics Are Changing Hotels And The Hospitality Industry,” published in the January 2016 issue of Forbes Magazine.

 Hotels and the Hospitality Industry Have a Legal Duty to Protect Guests From Harm

 But that focus isn’t just on competing to provide the best coffee or the highest linen thread count in their guest rooms; it’s also a serious concern to minimize the risk of harm to hotel guests during their stay.
 Accidents are bad for business, and for marketing.
 Unfortunately, bathtub and shower slip and fall accidents occur often in Florida and because of the duty to protect its guests these businesses spend a lot of time and money making sure these accidents do not occur.

 Providing accommodations to so many transient people comes with great responsibility.
-In this case, responsibility means hotels and motels having to spend money on things like non-slip mats, non-slip treads and grab bars in their showers and bath tubs to keep their guests safe.
+This means hotels and motels should take steps to protect their guests by having non-slip mats, non-slip tread, and properly cleaning and maintaining their showers and bath tubs to keep their guests safe.

 Are Slip and Falls a Common Hotel Accident?